jackmcc08/jackmcc08/README.md

 ### Hi there 👋

-My name is Jack McCarthy and I am a full-stack software developer at Avanade.
-I am always open to work on projects to continue to develop my skills.
+My name is Jack and I am a full-stack software developer at Avanade.

 <h3 >🛠  Skills</h3>
 <ul>